xcherryio/xcherry/.github/PULL_REQUEST_TEMPLATE.md

 [If writing Integration test in Golang SDK repo, please provide link to the pull request of Golang SDK Repo]

 [It's recommended to write integration test in Golang SDK repo, and enabled in this server repo first, without enabling in the SDK repo.
-After this PR is merged, enable the integration test in the SDK repo]
+After this PR is merged, enable and merge the integration test in the SDK repo]

+[Alternatively if Java/other SDK repo is preferred, then just test locally against server PR.
+After the server PR is merged, merge the integration test in the SDK repo]

 ## Checklist before merge
 [ ] If applicable, merge the xdb-apis/xdb-golang-sdk PRs to main branch